The egg retrieval process helps make family-building dreams come true

 About 35 hours before the procedure, you will receive a shot of human chorionic gonadotropin (hCG) to induce final maturation of the eggs.
 Then, you will come to our Orange County fertility clinic for egg retrieval.
 Ultrasound-guided egg aspiration is the most common method for egg retrieval.
 You will be under light sedation during this 15 to 30 minute procedure.

-Robert Anderson MD will insert a thin needle that is attached to a guide through the vaginal wall.
-Once he visualizes the ovary, he uses the needle to puncture each follicle and gently aspirates the fluid that contains the egg into a collection tube.
+Robert Anderson MD or Don Royster MD will insert a thin needle that is attached to a guide through the vaginal wall.
+Once your doctor visualizes the ovary, he uses the needle to puncture each follicle and gently aspirates the fluid that contains the egg into a collection tube.
 Sometimes, a follicle doesn’t have an egg, so the number of follicles and eggs retrieved may differ.
-Once all the eggs are retrieved, Dr. Anderson will ensure that there is not any bleeding before transferring you to the recovery room.
+Once all the eggs are retrieved, your doctor will ensure that there is not any bleeding before transferring you to the recovery room.

 What happens after egg retrieval?

-- You will spend about an hour in the recovery room before being discharged.
+- Spend about an hour in the recovery room before discharge

-- You may experience mild menstrual-like cramps or discomfort that you can treat with an over-the-counter pain reliever like Tylenol.
+- May experience mild menstrual-like cramps or discomfort that you can treat with an over-the-counter pain reliever like Tylenol

-- You can expect to have light vaginal bleeding or spotting that may last one to three days.
+- Expect to have light vaginal bleeding or spotting that may last one to three days

-- You should take it easy for the rest of the day.
+- Relax for the rest of the day

 After the egg retrieval procedure, an embryologist will examine your eggs in the lab for our Orange County fertility clinic to determine which ones have the best chance of being fertilized.
 These healthy eggs are combined with sperm for fertilization, donated or frozen for later use, depending on your unique situation.